vtex-apps/example-payment-authorization-app/README.md

 Notice that the `respondTransaction` function receives the `status` boolean value, which resolves (`status == true`) or rejects (`status == false`) an order placement.

-Hence, according to the `status` value, whenever the `transactionValidation.vtex` event occurs, the `respondTransaction` function will send the appropriate response to the checkout UI.
+Hence, whenever the `transactionValidation.vtex` event occurs, the Checkout UI checks the payment status and is redirected according to the `status` value provided to the `respondTransaction` function

 ### Handling the order payload